ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 | Internal (ESG and DLR) | Internal | Link local | 169.254.0.0/16 | Internal interface used for ESG HA pair communication |
 | Transit Uplink (ESG and DLR) | Uplink | Assigned by customer | TBD | Transit network connection for ESG to DLR |
 | Workload (DLR) | Uplink | Assigned by customer | TBD | Workload subnet |
+{: caption="Table 9.
+DLR and Workload ESG IP configuration" caption-side="bottom"}

 ### NAT definitions for the IBM workload NSX edge
 {: #nsx-networking_services-nat-definitions-nsx-edge}

 NAT is employed on the Workload ESG for the means of allowing network traffic to traverse between one IP address space and another.
 For the workload ESG, NAT is required not only to allow for communication to internet destinations, but also to communicate to any {{site.data.keyword.cloud_notm}} sourced IP ranges.
 For this design, workload traffic is allowed to exit to the internet, but not to the management or any {{site.data.keyword.cloud_notm}} networks.
 As such, only a SNAT need be defined on the Workload ESG.
 The entire workload portable subnet is configured to traverse through the SNAT.

 While it is possible to use NAT to allow for workload communication across multiple instances of vCenter Server, doing this becomes impractical when many workloads need to be connected across instances.
-For examples of using advanced NSX capabilities to create an L2 overly transit network across vCeter Server instances, see [Multi-site architecture](/docs/services/vmwaresolutions/archiref/nsx?topic=vmware-solutions-nsx-multi_site).
+For examples of using advanced NSX capabilities to create an L2 overly transit network across vCeter Server instances, see [Multi-site architecture](/docs/services/vmwaresolutions?topic=vmware-solutions-nsx-multi_site).

-Table 10.
-Workload ESG NAT rules

 | Applied on interface | Source IP range | Translated source IP | NAT Enabled or Disabled |
 |:-------------------- |:--------------- |:-------------------- |:----------------------- |
 | Public Uplink (Workload ESG) | Customer defined | {{site.data.keyword.cloud_notm}} portable public IP | Customer defined (default disabled) |
+{: caption="Table 10.
+Workload ESG NAT rules" caption-side="bottom"}

 ### Routing for the IBM workload NSX edge
 {: #nsx-networking_services-routing-wkld}